 Council is pleased to advise the Cross-River and CityHopper ferry services have resumed on an interim timetable.
 Council has sourced five new KittyCats to undertake these services while assessments are undertaken on Council’s timber ferry fleet.

 The KittyCats are new modern vessels, with wide panoramic windows which allow exceptional views of the river city and provide a pleasurable travelling experience for commuters and visitors.
 With increased capacity and speed, the new KittyCat CityHopper will run at 30-minute intervals.

 The Kangaroo Point Cross River service will operate on a 30-minute frequency, providing Kangaroo Point customers with a cross-river service every 15 minutes from Holman Street.

 Council has committed $48.7 million for the next three years to upgrade ferry terminals, including Dockside and Mowbray Park, to improve accessibility for all users.
 Council is committed to ensuring safe, efficient and accessible public transport networks across the city, and continues to improve accessibility, connectivity, and flood resilience of the ferry terminal network

 Council is also pleased to advise that once the Howard Smith Wharves terminal is constructed it will form part of the cross-river service for Kangaroo Point residents.
 Construction is due to commence on the Howard Smith Wharves terminal in early 2021.

 The KittyCats are similar in performance to Council’s CityCats and have similar requirements for berthing at terminals.
-It also means that some of the City’s older terminals are not compatible with the new modern KittyCats.
-In order to recommence services as soon as possible using the modern KittyCats, Council is making the following service changes.
+It also means that some of the city’s older terminals are not compatible with the new modern KittyCats.
+In order to recommence services as soon as possible using the modern KittyCats, Council has made the following service changes.